Am I eligible?

 I am interested in applying to more than one region.
 What is the process for this?

-To apply to more than one region, be sure to select all regions on the application that apply by the due date.
-You will be required to rank your preference for each region.
-The regions will use that information if you advance to the final round; onsite interviews are granted to one region.
+To apply to both Northern California and Southern California, be sure to select both regions on the application.
+You are only required to submit a single application, even if you are applying to both regions.
+You will be required to rank your preference of region on the application.
+The regions will use this information if you advance to the final round.
+Onsite interviews are granted to only one region.

 Does the Administrative Fellowship sponsor work visas?